joeacarstairs/personal-website/website/src/content/blog/2025/12/11/persecution.md

-The bishops were already in control of an impressive poor-relief system within Christian communities, and, unlike the Roman system, which rewarded rich philanthropists with honours, the Christian system encouraged patrons to give anonymously via their bishop, meaning the bishops were in control of how alms-money was spent.
-Some historians think of early bishops playing a social role rather like bankers in their communities.
+The bishops were already in control of an impressive poor-relief system within Christian communities, and, unlike the Roman system, which rewarded rich philanthropists with honours, the Christian system encouraged patrons to give anonymously via their bishop, meaning the bishops were in control of how large amounts of Christian money was spent.
 When Constantine ascended, they were ready to go with their own bureaucratic systems independent of the imperial civil service.

 Constantine may have regarded the bishops, fresh out of persecution, as less corrupt than imperial pen-pushers.
 However, in the long run, the effect of his